chaos-mesh/website/docs/user_guides/dashboard.md

 ## Install Chaos Dashboard

 Chaos Dashboard is installed by default after v1.2.0.
-You cna run the following command to check the status of Chaos Dashboard Pod:
+You can run the following command to check the status of Chaos Dashboard Pod:

 ```bash
 # chaos-testing: chaos-testing: the default namespace where installing chaos mesh